 July 25, 2013: Mandatory auto insurance increases by up to 5 per cent.

 Members of the AIRB were recruited from across the province selected through a public, open competition managed by an outside executive search firm.
 Board members have various skill sets, and include an individual to represent the interests of consumers.

-Mr. Alfred H. Savage (Chair)
+Mr. Alfred Savage (Chair)

 Mr. Savage possesses over 30 years of private and public sector experience as a senior executive within some of the most progressive organizations in Canada and the United States.
 He has held senior positions in various municipalities in Alberta, Ontario and U.S. cities (New York and Chicago).
 Now retired, Mr. Savage devotes his time to board and community work.
-He was a Board Member and Chair of the Olds College from 1997-2003 and is currently an Officer for the Alberta Municipal Government Board.
+He was a Board Member and Chair of the Olds College from 1997-2003 and until recently was an Officer for the Alberta Municipal Government Board.
 Additional community involvement has included volunteering for the 1987 Commonwealth Games and the 1998 World Student Games and serving as Director of the Calgary Downtown Rotary Club.

-Mr. Allan Cleiren
+Mr. Allan Cleiren (Vice-Chair)

 Mr. James Cuming

 Mr. Cuming is currently the senior partner at Cuming & Gillespie, a boutique law firm in Calgary.
-His areas of practice include representing clients dealing with automobile insurance claims.
+His area of practice includes representing clients dealing with automobile insurance claims.
 He offers the unique consumer perspective of the insurance claimant.
 Additionally, James is familiar with various models of governance.
 He serves as a Governor of the American Association for Justice (formerly the Association of Trial Lawyers of America), is a former Executive member the Canadian Trial Lawyers Association and Past President the Alberta Civil Trial Lawyers Association.